pk94/DAMI_project/README.md

 ![alt text](results/clutot710k/fig_ClassicDBSCAN_clutot710k_D2_R10000_m15_e0.9995.png)

 ### Letter
-Epsilon: , MinPoints: , Discovered clusters: , RAND score:
+Epsilon: 0.99, MinPoints: 2, Discovered clusters: 904, RAND score: 0.897
 ![alt text](results/artificial9/fig_ClassicDBSCAN_artificial9_D2_R3031_m4_e0.9995.png)

 ## Conlcusions
-Presented clustering algorithms achieve high RAND scores, However, because of using Tanimoto similarity measure instead of euclidean distance the results are quite different than the results obtained using basic DBSCAN.
-Two points, that have the same euclidean distance can have very different Tanimoto similarity measure dependent on theirs location.
+Presented clustering algorithms achieve high RAND scores, however, because of using Tanimoto similarity measure instead of Euclidean distance, the results are quite different than the results obtained using basic DBSCAN.
+Two points, that have the same Euclidean distance can have very different Tanimoto similarity measure dependent on their location.
 The closer these two points are to the point (0, 0) the more different the Tanimoto measure between them will be.
 You can easily observe this phenomenon on the attached results.